swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 ---
 ***B. You will now learn to share an S3 Bucket with your collaborator i.e.
--Transferring data to your private bucket, but giving a collaborator access to one file in that bucket.
+- Transferring data to your private bucket, but giving a collaborator access to one file in that bucket.
--Giving a collaborator access to a public bucket with their files (and only them)
+- Giving a collaborator access to a public bucket with their files (and only them)
--Transferring a file securely to your collaborator’s bucket.***
+- Transferring a file securely to your collaborator’s bucket.***

 **Transferring data to your private bucket, but giving a collaborator access to one file in that bucket**